papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 The proposed technique integrates the following components:

-* **Adaptive Weighting**: Dynamically adjusts the filter's range parameters based on local image variance.
+* **Adaptive Weighting**: Dynamically adjusts the filter's range parameters based on local image coherence.
 * **Side Window Filtering**: Evaluates multiple shifted windows to identify the one that best aligns with the target pixel.
 * **Image Pyramids**: Employs recursive upsampling to optimize computational efficiency.